Carlton Agudosi: Philadelphia Eagles

 On January 7, 2019, Agudosi signed with the Philadelphia Eagles.
 He was waived during final roster cuts on August 30, 2019.

 St. Louis BattleHawks

-In October 2019, Agudosi was selected by the St. Louis BattleHawks during the open phase of the 2020 XFL Draft.
+In October 2019, Agudosi was selected by the St. Louis BattleHawks during the open phase of the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Winnipeg Blue Bombers

 Agudosi signed with the Winnipeg Blue Bombers of the CFL on April 30, 2021.
+He was released on October 5, 2023.

+Toronto Argonauts

+Agudosi was signed to the practice roster of the Toronto Argonauts of the CFL on October 10, 2023.
+He was promoted to the active roster on October 27, moved back to the practice roster on November 2, and released on November 13, 2023.

 Personal life

 Agudosi is of Nigerian descent through his father.